-A blog post on acoustic testing of satellites might be more interesting if I give you some background first.
+A blog post on spacecraft acoustic testing might be more interesting if I give you some background first.
 If you are thinking to build a spacecraft (whether it is to create a new telephone company, spy on your neighbor or help the world to improve weather forecast), you need to think also on how to get the spaceship up there!
 Nowadays, there is no shortage of choices for a launch vehicle: micro, mini, small or full-size satellites (or payload as they call them) have several carriers to reach space.
 From the media-champion Space-X company (with its Falcon 9), to Ariane work-horse, to the iconic Delta or the smaller Vega, you can find the launcher that fit your budget (and weight!)

-Once you sign with a launcher company, you’ll get a pack of documents, one of which is the launcher user manual.
-As any user manuals, this document tells you what to do with your product.
+Once you sign up with a launcher company, you’ll get a pack of documents, one of which is the launcher user manual.
+As with any user manual, this document tells you what to do with your product.
 For example, chapter 4 of the Ariane 5 User’s manual details: “The design and dimension data that shall be taken into account by any customer intending to launch a spacecraft compatible with the Ariane 5 launch vehicle”.
-A few pages later you will find this: “The spacecraft authority shall demonstrate that the spacecraft structure and equipment are capable of withstanding the maximum expected launch vehicle ground and flight environments.
+A few pages later, you will find this: “The spacecraft authority shall demonstrate that the spacecraft structure and equipment are capable of withstanding the maximum expected launch vehicle ground and flight environments.
 The spacecraft compatibility must be proven by means of adequate tests.”

 STM = Structural Thermal Model ; FM = Flight Model; PFM = Proto Flight Model

 In other words, if you want to launch a satellite, you have to test it!
 And that’s where Siemens comes into the picture.
-Yes, our dynamic environmental testing solutions, is used to test satellites.
+Yes, our dynamic environmental testing solutions, are used to test satellites.
 Did you know that the majority of satellites produced in Europe, Japan, China, India, Russia, US are tested with Siemens Simcenter SCADAS hardware in conjunction with Testlab software?

 Now, one of the tests to be done, as indicated by the table above, is acoustics.
-The noise level generated at launch is not only lethal to humans, but it can also damage the payload…or in another words, the whole space mission can be compromised.
+The noise level generated at launch is not only lethal to humans, but it can also damage the payload…or in other words, the whole space mission can be compromised.
 And nobody wants that!
 The Overall Sound Pressure Level (OASPL) reaches 146dB inside the fairing (where the spacecraft is tucked up to go to space).
-This vibration value can cause structural damages and jeopardize the functionality of instruments and subsystems.
+This vibration value can cause structural damage and jeopardize the functionality of instruments and subsystems.
 To give you an idea, 146dB is about 20 times louder than an operating jackhammer…with no ear protection!
-So, before the spacecraft launch, the large and flexible components of the launch vehicle (for example reflectors, or solar panels) as well as the Proto-Flight (PF) model, are tested and exposed to high intensity noise.
-In this way engineers can assess their response and ensure they will survive the launch.
+So, before the spacecraft launch, the large and flexible components of the launch vehicle (for example reflectors, or solar panels) as well as the Proto-Flight (PF) model, are tested and exposed to high-intensity noise.
+In this way, engineers can assess their response and ensure they will survive the launch.

-On one hand these ‘payload vibro-acoustic tests’, as defined in the NASA Handbook, have been historically carried out in unique reverberant acoustic test facilities.
-While on the other hand, during the last decade there is a growing interest, with some technological leap, to develop alternative satellite test equipment and methods.
+On one hand, these ‘payload vibro-acoustic tests’, as defined in the NASA Handbook, have been historically carried out in unique reverberant acoustic test facilities.
+While on the other hand, during the last decade there is a growing interest, with some technological leaps, to develop alternative satellite test equipment and methods.
 Let me tell you a little bit about the known-accepted-standard way and something about the newer testing method.

 Reverberant Field Acoustic Excitation (RFAX): The established satellite testing process